Jewels of Vietnam & Cambodia

 Day 09: Saigon/Cai Be/Vinh Long/Can Tho (Drive)

-Overnight: Victoria Can Tho Resort, Can Tho (1 night) Superior Rooms (B, L)
+Overnight: Victoria Can Tho Resort (4-star – Superior Room), Can Tho (1 night) (B, L)

 Day 10: Can Tho/Chau Doc (Drive)

-Morning take a boat ride to Cai Rang floating market, the biggest wholesales market of fruits and vegetables in the Mekong Delta.
-Here the photo opportunities are end-less as we will be witnessing typical daily activities of the local people who are selling, buying, bargaining and serving breakfast on boats.
-On the way to the car, a stop will be made at a local farmer's house to visit his orchard, which is followed by a 30-minute break for drinking tea and enjoying fruits.
-After a hot lunch at a local restaurant we head for Chau Doc and if time permits a visit will also be made to Thoai Ngoc Hau Temple and Tay An Pagoda.
+In the morning, we take a boat ride to the Cai Rang Floating Market, the largest wholesale market for fruits and vegetables in the Mekong Delta.
+The photo opportunities are endless as we witness the daily activities of locals—selling, buying, bargaining, and even serving breakfast on boats.
+On the way back to the car, we’ll stop at a local farmer's house to visit his orchard, followed by a 30-minute break to enjoy tea and fresh fruit.

-Overnight: Victoria Chau Doc Hotel (1 night) Superior Rooms (B, L)
+Overnight: Victoria Chau Doc Hotel (5-star – Superior Room), Chau Doc (1 night) (B, L)

-Day 11: Chau Doc/Phnom Penh (CAMBODIA)
+Day 11: Chau Doc/Phnom Penh (Boat) (CAMBODIA)

 Buddha statues at Wat Phnom, Phnom Penh, Cambodia